Call us Today at (954) 880-1302

 A Refresher on the Common Types of Alimony in Florida

 Your ability to modify alimony is heavily influenced by the type of alimony you’re paying or receiving.
-Here are the most common types of alimony in Florida.
+Here are the four types of alimony in Florida.

 • Temporary Alimony